agilecrm/agile-telephony/README.md

 ###Click to Call###

-Configured Provider Icon is displayed,when moused is placed on Phone number in Contact Info section of Contact View.
+- Calls can be made using Phone number in Contact Info section of Contact View.
+- When mouse in placed on Phone number,Configured Provider Icons are displayed.

-Click on Icon to make call.
+- Click on Icon to make call.

 <img src="https://cloud.githubusercontent.com/assets/15827609/22878177/bc7d2824-f1fe-11e6-815c-27a0039fea7a.png" width="700">